JamieBort/Portfolio-Website/README.md

 However I am currently in the process of hosting the Vite + React frontend and Node Express back end using Render.com.

-Among other new features I am looking into taking advantage of an I18y library to translate parts of my site that are dynamically updated from GraphQL api calls.
+Among other new features I will take advantage of using an I18y library to translate parts of my site that are dynamically updated from GraphQL api calls.

 I have already translated the static sections into Spanish.